 Legislation What it covers School Staffing (England) Regulations 2009 Lists what must be recorded on the single central record The requirement for at least one person conducting an interview to be trained in safer recruitment techniques.
 Children's Act 1989 (and 2004 amendment), Provides the framework for the care and protection of children.
-Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 (Section 5B(11)) • Places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
+Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 (Section 5B(11)) Places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
+The Marriage and Civil Partnership (Minimum Age) Act 2022 Officially came into force on 27 February This Act prohibits 16 and 17-year-olds from marrying or entering into a civil partnership, regardless of whether they have parental consent.
+Also an offence to cause a child to marry before 18th birthday, also applies to non-binding unofficial marriage.
 Rehabilitation of Offenders Act 1974 Sets out when people with criminal convictions can work with children.
 Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 Defines what 'regulated activity' is in relation to children